SarabpreetBedi/Automated-Trading-Bridge-for-TradingView-Alerts-to-MT5/README.md

 ✅ Server is live at: https://localhost:3000

 6️⃣ Setup MetaTrader 5 EA
-Copy BridgeEA.mq5 to:
+Copy BridgeEA.mq5 to:MQL5/Experts/

-MQL5/Experts/
-Open MetaEditor, compile BridgeEA.mq5
+1)Open MetaEditor, compile BridgeEA.mq5

-Attach the EA to any chart
+2)Attach the EA to any chart

-Configure Inputs:
+3)Configure Inputs:

   SocketServer: 127.0.0.1

   SocketPort: 3000

   AES_PASS: Same as in .env

   RetrySec: 10

 📡 EA will connect to the Node.js server and listen for alerts.